albertyang82/data_engineering_assessment/section_3/readme_section_3_design_2.md

 [Back to Top](#table-of-contents)

-# D. AWS-managed services used in this solution
+# D. AWS services used in this solution

 1. Amazon API Gateway: A fully managed service that enables developers to create, publish, secure, and monitor APIs at any scale.
 2. Apache Kafka: A distributed streaming platform that allows real-time publishing, storing, and processing of high-throughput event and message streams.